mbarbin/auto-format/README.md

 ## Examples & tests

-The `example/` contains the implementation of a toy `key=value` config file, which includes a parser, pretty-printer and `auto-fmt` utils built with the library.
+The `example/` contains the implementation of a toy `key=value` config language, which includes a parser, a pretty-printer and `auto-fmt` utils built with the library.

-You can see examples of cli usage in `example/test/run.t`, and example of `dune fmt` integration in `example/test/dune`.
+You can see examples of cli usage in `example/test/run.t`, and an example of `dune fmt` integration in `example/test/dune`.

 ## See Also